LeeptyTeam/leepty-wp-plugin/license/readme.txt

-Leepty for WordPress is a plugin to make your pages richer: it showcases related content from the web in a great looking Thread.
+Leepty for WordPress (alias 'leepty-wp-plugin') is a plugin to make your pages richer: it showcases related content from the web in a great looking Thread.
 Leepty also increases the SEO value of your page and their sharing on social networks.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by